renatawong/renatawong/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on quantum computation for drug discovery, and many other things
 - 📫 How to reach me: renata.wong@cgu.edu.tw.
-See also my personal website: https://renatawong.github.io (under construction).
+See also my personal website: https://renatawong.github.io.

 <!--
 **renatawong/renatawong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.